 Classes in Waldoboro, Maine

-To register: Email me at andy.d.glenn@gmail.com or through the website (on the about page)
+To register: Email me at andy.d.glenn@gmail.com or through the website

-Four students per class
+Four to seven students per class

 Details and deposit information found towards the bottom of this page